ya0guang/PoBF/problems.md

 [-] Init Enclave Failed, reason: "ModeIncompatible"!
 ```
 Not sure if this is due to OS incompatibility (I am using Kali Linux) or incorrect Intel SDK version?

+I have written sample enclave in C++ to test if the SDK works, and it correctly outputs expected results.

+Solution: Although the Rust SGX SDK won't produce the string `SGX_TSTDC_VERSION`, we can use the new version of `sgx_sign`
+but with slight modification to bypass version check (I think the SDK *should* produce the symbol, though).